What Happened When I Took a Year Off From Having a Personal Life

 My self-imposed hiatus started off as an accident.
 If someone had told me at the beginning how I’d spend the next year — no dates, few texts, next to no plans — it would have seemed unfathomable to me.
 But then the breakup happened, and I set the metaphorical (and literal) phone to vibrate and let myself disappear.

 After my first significant relationship ended, it took me a long time to be interested in anyone else.
 But when it finally happened, it hit me hard: He was my opposite, extroverted and smooth to my quiet and goofy, with a swagger of self-assuredness that made me feel good in my own skin, too.
-He became my confidence surrogate: With him, I was a girl who could let her guard down and poor dance moves out, lip-synching Talk Dirty to Me as it played on the radio while we flew down the highway on our first date, talking animatedly to strangers at a party instead of taking up my usual post in a corner.
+He became my confidence surrogate: With him, I was a girl who could let her guard down and pour dance moves out, lip-syncing Talk Dirty to Me as it played on the radio while we flew down the highway on our first date, talking animatedly to strangers at a party instead of taking up my usual post in a corner.
 He made me bold.

 When he asked me to join him for a weekend out of town after a few months of dating, I was giddy, floating on the Champagne-buzzy euphoria of knowing something was clicking.
 I’ll just give the quick version of what happened next: I arrived, he stood me up, and — in the kind of grand finale only predicted by terrible rom-coms — I found out three days later that he was on a beach with a girlfriend I didn’t know he had.